Mayors ask Biden to be included in climate migration study

 The mayors say they should be consulted as well since cities are on the frontlines of receiving most of the migrants, refugees and others displaced by storms, drought and other effects of climate change.
 The mayors of Chicago, Pittsburgh, Denver, Miami, and Houston also signed the letter.

-The effects of climate change has produced an average of 23 million refugees a year since 2010, according to a World Meteorological Organization report released Monday.
+Since 2010, about 23 million people a year have been displaced by drought, rising seas and other climate-related disasters, according to a World Meteorological Organization report released Monday.
 Nearly 10 million were recorded in the first six months of last year.
 Most moved within their own country.

 Vittoria Zanuso, executive director of the Mayors Migration Council, the letter’s organizer, said cities want a role in helping Biden fill in the gap of protecting climate migrants, and that any plan should address the relocation of Americans, who have been fleeing wildfires and other weather-related calamities.

-“This is an opportunity for localities, including cities, to be part of the process, part of solution,” she said.
+“This is an opportunity for localities, including cities, to be part of the process, part of the solution,” she said.